rossaddison/yii2-house2house/README.md

     defined('YII_DEBUG') or define('YII_DEBUG', false);
     defined('YII_ENV') or define('YII_ENV', 'prod');

-**Creating migrations on your local machine for the 'migrate' command from pre-exiting auth files.
+**Creating migrations on your local machine for the 'migrate' command from pre-existing auth tables.
 If you want to install the auth tables using 'migrate' skip this section.**

 Occasionally you will need to create migrations in order to simplify a process instead of importing a sql file eg. console/migrations/auth/auth.sql or running sql commands from the phpMyadmin SQL section.
 For instance create migrations for: